almostearthling/when-command/support/docs/tutorial.md

 when config
 ```

-Of course, if **When** is already running, the tray icon can be clicked and _Configure..._ can be selected in the popup [menu form](tray.md#menu-form).
+Of course, if **When** is already running, the tray icon can be clicked and _Configurator_ can be selected in the popup [menu form](tray.md#menu-form).
 The task has to be created first, and clicking _New_ and selecting a command based task as in the previous example brings up the command task editor form.
 We just change the name of the task to be something more understandable, point to the script as our command and set the working directory:

 ![TutorialChores01](graphics/tutorial_task_chores01.png)